 The College of Idaho believes it is in the best interests of the campus community for every student to be vaccinated appropriately.
-Listed below are the immunizations required of all students for the 2018-2019 school year.
+Listed below are the immunizations required of all students for the 2020-21 school year.

 |Measles, Mumps, Rubella (MMR)||Two doses administered at least 28 days apart.
-A positive MMR titer (blood test) will be accepted in lieu of this series if no records are available.|
+A positive MMR titer (blood test) will be accepted instead of this series if no records are available.|

-|Meningococcal||Single dose administered within the last five years.
-If vaccine was given after the age of 16 you do not need another one.|
+|Meningococcal||A single dose administered within the last five years.
+If a vaccine was given after the age of 16 you do not need another one.|

-|Tetanus, Diphtheria, Acellular Pertussis (Tdap)||Single dose administered within the last ten years.|
+|Tetanus, Diphtheria, Acellular Pertussis (Tdap)||A single dose administered within the last ten years.|

-|Varicella||Two doses of Varicella-containing vaccine administered at least 28 days Apart.
-If a student had chicken pox as a child, a positive titer (blood test) will be accepted in lieu of this vaccination series.|
+|Varicella||Two doses of Varicella-containing vaccine administered at least 28 days apart.
+If a student had chickenpox as a child, a positive titer (blood test) will be accepted instead of this vaccination series.|

 |Required Immunizations for At-Risk Individuals|

-Any student coming from or returning from a high risk country* must obtain an updated TB Skin Test annually.
+Any student coming from or returning from a high-risk country* must obtain an updated TB Skin Test annually.
 If a student has a positive TB Skin Test, then a chest x-ray taken within the last year is required.

 |Hepatitis A||Two dose vaccine series.
-A positive Hepatitis A titer (blood test) will be accepted in lieu of this vaccination if no records are available.|
+A positive Hepatitis A titer (blood test) will be accepted instead of this vaccination if no records are available.|

-|Hepatitis B||Two dose vaccine series.
-A positive Hepatitis B titer (blood test) will be accepted in lieu of this vaccine if no records are available.|
+|Hepatitis B||Three dose vaccine series.
+A positive Hepatitis B titer (blood test) will be accepted instead of this vaccine if no records are available.|

 |HPV||Three dose vaccine series|

-|Influenza||Single dose annually|
+|Influenza||A single dose annually|

-|Polio||Primary series in childhood with IPV alone, OPV alone or IPV/OPV sequentially.|
+|Polio||Primary series in childhood with IPV alone, OPV alone, or IPV/OPV sequentially.|

-The College of Idaho believes it is in the best interests of the campus community when every student is immunized (herd immunity) and, therefore, the College discourages Personal/philosophical exemptions to required vaccines.
+The College of Idaho believes it is in the best interests of the campus community when every student is immunized (herd immunity) and, therefore, the College discourages personal/philosophical exemptions to required vaccines.
 The College, however, will consider a medical or religious request for exemption to vaccines; in such instances, a Medical/Religious Exemption request form must be submitted for review.
 Exemption forms can be obtained from the Health Center and must be submitted to the Health Center by the first day of classes for the semester in which the student intends to enroll.
 Students will be notified as to the status of their exemption request by the third day of classes.
 Students who do not have an approved exemption and still have an incomplete immunization record as of the 15th day of classes will have a hold placed on their account and will be removed from the residence halls (no refunds available) until all requirements are met.
 Students participating in intercollegiate sports who have incomplete immunization records will not be allowed to practice or compete until they are compliant with the College's immunization policy.
 Should an outbreak occur on campus, students with approved exemptions or incomplete immunization records may be restricted from attending classes or other College activities, and/or removed from the residence halls until there is no further immediate risk to the student (no refunds available).

 Tuberculin (TB) High-Risk Countries